-NOON HOUR
+NOON RECESS

 Elementary students are expected to go outside during the noon hour unless the weather does not permit it.
-Please dress your child each day as if they were going outside for noon hour.
-Students must bring a note to their teacher if the student is to stay in at noon.
+Please dress your child each day as if they were going outside for recess.
+Students must bring a note to their teacher if the student is to stay in at noon due to doctor recommendations.
 (Winter: Students must wear boots, hats, snow pants, and gloves, and provide an extra pair of clothes in case they get wet.)
 We will send the students out if the temperature, with windchill, is at 0 degrees or above.